kamehamehaa0000/Fullstack-Song-Streaming-Platform/README.md

 ## Live Site

-Check out the live site here: [Live Site URL](https://groovygaana.vercel.app/)
+Check out the live site here: [Live Site URL](https://groovygaana.vercel.app/) </br>

+Note : wait for a minunte if the site does not opens correctly cause backend is deployed on a free service and it shuts down if inactivity is found.

 ## Features